mika-jpd/Variability_of_Slave_Transactions_Analysis/README.md

 *Tentative* Interpretation:

 PC2 identifies an inverse correlation between price and number of child slaves purchased.
 While the transaction price is not significantly weighted, it further confirms our interpretation of PC1.
 The age variability is explained by the fact that few child slaves were sold.
 On average, slaves that were sold were 27 years old with a std dev of 11.4.
-Thus, it seems that the variability in the age of slaves sold is explained in part by the number of child slaves sold.
+Thus, it seems that the variability in the age of slaves sold is linked in part to the number of child slaves sold.

 ```
 PC4: (12% variability)